akhan-msft/aks-day2/docs/modules/Module2/custom-workloads.md

       prometheus.io/path: '/actuator/prometheus'
       prometheus.io/port: '80'
     ```
-3. Modify the prometheus config-map to ensure that pod scraping is enabled, it is **disabled** by default, in the following example, we are only scraping pods in the **apps** namespace
+3. Modify the prometheus config-map **ama-metrics-settings-configmap** to ensure that pod scraping is enabled, it is **disabled** by default, in the following example, we are only scraping pods in the **apps** namespace

     ```
     # Use '.*' to scrape all namespaces of annotated pods.